 Creating custom post types for your WordPress website is a great way to add new content types for your readers to enjoy.

-Have you considered adding custom post types to your website?
+Have you considered adding your own custom post types to your website?
 Please let us know in the comment section below.

-Try WCK on a easy to use Demo Site
+Try WCK on an easy to use Demo Site.

 Subscribe to get early access